Gas Heater Servicing in Canberra: When, Why, and How Much

 A proper gas heater service is more than a quick look and a dust-off.
 Here is what a thorough service includes:

-- Visual inspection: Checking the heater, flue, and gas connections for visible damage, corrosion, or wear
+- Going over the heater, the flue and the gas connections by eye for damage, corrosion or wear

-- Gas pressure test: Confirming the gas supply pressure is within the correct range for the appliance
+- Testing that the gas supply pressure sits inside the correct range for that appliance

-- Flue inspection: Checking the flue pipe for blockages, disconnections, or damage that could prevent combustion gases from venting safely
+- Inspecting the flue pipe for blockages, disconnections or damage that would stop combustion gases venting safely outside

-- Filter cleaning: Cleaning or replacing air filters to maintain airflow and efficiency
+- Cleaning or replacing the air filters so airflow and efficiency stay where they should be

 How Much Does Gas Heater Servicing Cost in Canberra?